PsyTeachR/mcs-conv/05-wrangling-2.Rmd

 * Download <a href="PongBlueRedBack 1-16 Codebook.csv" download>PongBlueRedBack 1-16 Codebook.csv</a> into your chapter folder.
 * Set the working directory to your chapter folder.
 Ensure the environment is clear.
 * Open a new R Markdown document and save it in your working directory.
 Call the file "Data wrangling 2".
+* If you're on the server, avoid a number of issues by restarting the session - click `Session` - `Restart R`
 * Delete the default R Markdown welcome text and insert a new code chunk.
 * Copy and paste the below code into this code chunk and then run the code.